-Plug-in components should be placed into a plugins subfolder in your XenCenter installation folder.
-The components will be loaded when XenCenter starts.
+Place the plug-in components into a plug-ins subfolder in your XenCenter installation folder.
+The components are loaded when XenCenter starts.
 For example, in a default installation of XenCenter, your plug-ins would be located here:

-To see a list of plug-ins currently available in XenCenter, and to enable or disable individual plug-ins, on the Tools menu, click Options.
-The Options dialog box will be displayed.
-From the list of options on the left pane, click Plugins.
+To see a list of plug-ins currently available in XenCenter, and to enable or disable individual plug-ins, on the Tools menu, select Options.
+The Options dialog box is displayed.
+From the list of options on the left pane, select Plugins.

-To learn how to create plug-ins for XenCenter, see the XenCenter plugins web page.
-You can access this web page any time from XenCenter by clicking XenCenter Plugins online on the Help menu.
+To learn how to create plug-ins for XenCenter, see the samples and accompanying documentation in the XenCenter Plug-in Specification and Examples repository.
+You can access this webpage anytime from XenCenter by clicking XenCenter Plugins online on the Help menu.